 How Can I Convert Image to Text?

-You can also use Google Lens to extract the text from an image with the added benefit of handwriting recognition.
+There are multiple ways to take text from images.
+The easiest way is to use an online free text extraction from an image website or via Google Lens.
+You can also use an image-to-text converter to extract the text from an image – with the added benefit of handwriting recognition.

 How Can I Extract Text From a Scanned PDF?